miinto/miinto_api_client/README.md

 );
 ```

-**CAUTION:** Remember than parameters in URI are automatically decoded
+**CAUTION:** Remember than parameters in URI are automatically encoded

 ## 2.3 Real life example